poems4u/poems4u/content/poems/posts/Dec 1.md

 a hole will open in the ceiling <br>

 It's Jesus <br>
-accompanied with the ringing of hundreds of millions <br>
+accompanied by the ringing of hundreds of millions <br>
 of telephones, <br>
 and his eyes will tell you <br>
 he'll be back soon <br>